 - who pays the insurance excess

 - any restrictions on parking the vehicle (eg whether it needs to be locked overnight in a garage etc)

 Vehicle health and safety policy

-Employers can find information to help them develop a health and safety policy for employees using vehicles, and a sample policy, in NZ Transport Agency’s publication Your Safe Driving Policy [PDF 430 KB] (external link)
+Employers can find information to help them develop a health and safety policy for employees using vehicles, and a sample policy, in the ACC and NZ Transport Agency publication Your Safe Driving Policy [PDF 430 KB] (external link)